Code-Institute-Submissions/CI-MilestoneProjectOne/README.md

 ### User stories

 **Prospective Customer 1**
-This prospective customer is relatively well accustomed to the gyms in the local area, and is therefore looking to identify either the cheapest (or perceived best value) gym in the local area.
+This prospective customer is relatively well accustomed to the gyms in the local area, and is looking to identify either the cheapest (or perceived best value) gym in the local area.

 **Prospective Customer 2**
 This prospective customer is keen to find the gym in the local area that caters for all of their training requirements, and therefore wants to be able to view all of the facilities in the gym.